 Does an appeal constitute a new trial?

 No. In an appeal there are no new issues presented or witnesses called to testify.
 The appellate court will only review the trial's transcript and evidence presented during the trial to determine whether there were errors in either procedure or application of the law.
-Even if there were errors, if they are deemed minor - legally called "harmless error" - the judgment will not be overturned or a new trial granted.
+Even if there were errors, if they're deemed minor -- legally called "harmless error" -- the judgment won't be overturned, nor will a new trial be granted.

 Can any judgment be appealed?

 The short answer is no, there is no absolute right to an appeal.
 Each state has laws which outline the types of cases which appellate courts may review.
 There must be an error of law for an appellate court to review a case.
 The fact that the losing party did not like the verdict is not enough to sustain an appeal.

 That being said, even in administrative courts or lower level courts, if anyone's constitutional rights have been infringed upon, they may sue to enforce their rights and/or to revisit the original case.

 In most state court proceedings, the appellant or petitioner (the party appealing the verdict) must file a notice of appeal within 30 days of the ruling.
 In federal court, the deadline is 60 days.
 The filing of the notice of appeal starts the clock running on the appeals process and there are prescribed deadlines from this point on.
 The petitioner submits a legal brief detailing the alleged errors of law made by the trial court, and the respondent or appellee (the party that prevailed at the trial) writes a response.